kets99/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 3. Triage remaining warnings, prioritising high-risk ones (conversions that influences array indexing, object size calculations, or security-sensitive logic) and refactor them or make the casts explicit.
 4. Gradually tighten the flag: warning → error → part of CI.

-##### Replacing implicit casts with explicit ones
+##### Removing implicit casts

-Explicit casts are a temporary workaround, not a long-term solution.
-Each cast should eventually be:
+Where practical, implicit casts that cause data loss should be refactored so that they are unnecessary.
+For example, they can be:

-- Eliminated by harmonizing the types, or
+- Eliminated by harmonizing the types
-- Justified with a comment, or
 - Rewritten to reflect the programmer’s intent clearly (e.g., clamping values instead of truncating bits).

-Replacing implicit conversions with explicit C-style casts can introduce new bugs.
+If such a cast is necessary, convert it from an implicit cast to an explicit cast.
+Each such cast should be justified with a comment.
+A problem with replacing implicit conversions with explicit C-style casts is that they can introduce new bugs when used incorrectly.
 For example, if an implicit cast from a 32-bit value to a 16-bit short is mistakenly replaced with a cast to an 8-bit char, this truncates more bits and misrepresents intent.

 ##### Warning noise from third-party headers